 For E-UTRA FDD-NR FDD inter-band EN-DC with overlapping DL bands, only synchronized operation is assumed if UE does not indicate that it is capable of asynchronous FDD-FDD EN-DC operation.
-The UE shall be capable of handling at least a relative receive timing difference between subframe timing of signal from a E-UTRA cell belonging to the MCG and slot timing of signal from a cell belonging to the SCG at the UE receiver as shown in table 7.6.2.1-1 provided that UE not supporting requirementTypeIndication-r18 indicates that it is capable of interBandMRDC-WithOverlapDL-Bands-r16 or UE supporting requirementTypeIndication-r18 is capable of interBandMRDC-WithOverlapDL-Bands-r16 and not provided with nonCollocatedTypeMRDC-r18, and in table 7.6.3-1 provided that UE is not capable of interBandMRDC-WithOverlapDL-Bands-r16 or UE supporting requirementTypeIndication-r18 is capable of interBandMRDC-WithOverlapDL-Bands-r16 and provided with nonCollocatedTypeMRDC-r18.
+The UE shall be capable of handling at least a relative receive timing difference between subframe timing of signal from a E-UTRA cell belonging to the MCG and slot timing of signal from a cell belonging to the SCG at the UE receiver as shown in table 7.6.2.1-1 provided that UE not supporting requirementTypeIndication-r18 indicates that it is capable of interBandMRDC-WithOverlapDL-Bands-r16 or UE supporting requirementTypeIndication-r18 is capable of interBandMRDC-WithOverlapDL-Bands-r16 and not provided with nonCollocatedTypeMRDC-r18, and in table 7.6.3-1 provided that UE is not capable of interBandMRDC-WithOverlapDL-Bands-r16 or interBandMRDC-WithOverlapDL-Bands-r19 or UE supporting requirementTypeIndication-r18 is capable of interBandMRDC-WithOverlapDL-Bands-r16 and provided with nonCollocatedTypeMRDC-r18.

+For UE supporting interBandMRDC-WithOverlapDL-Bands-r19, it shall be capable of handling at least a relative receive timing difference between subframe timing of signal from a E-UTRA cell belonging to the MCG and slot timing of signal from a cell belonging to the SCG at the UE receiver as shown in table 7.6.2.1-1 provided that nonCollocatedTypeMRDC-v19xy is present with type4, and in in table 7.6.3-1 provided that nonCollocatedTypeMRDC-v19xy is present with type1 or absent.